-This course introduces to students the major intellectual currents in East Asia, with the focus on Confucianism, discuss the teachings of most influential thinkers in East Asia. $\ensuremath{\mathrm{HU}}$
+This course introduces to students the major intellectual currents in East Asia, with the focus on Confucianism, Taoism, and Buddhism.
+Student will follow the unfolding of the intellectual history chronologically, and discuss the teachings of most influential thinkers in East Asia.
+HU